-Habitat: Mullein is native to Europe, northern Africa and Asia, and has been introduced medicinally to the Americas and Australia.
+Habitat: Mullein is native to Europe, northern Africa, and Asia, and has been introduced medicinally to the Americas and Australia.

 It has the ability to grow in a vast range of habitats but prefers well-lit and disturbed soils, helping to enable its appearance soon after the ground receives light.

 Plant Description: The mullein plant can grow to a height of about 7 feet with leaves that grow as large as 50 cm long.
-The pale grey leaves are covered with silver and felt like hairs.
+The pale gray leaves are covered with silver and felt like hairs.

 The flowers are yellow by nature and occupy approximately half of the stem.